barryCFlynn/WatchBidCentral/README.md

 	<img src="assets\images\README-images\snake_board.png" alt="Picture of Snake Play board" width= 600px>

 ### implementations

+	things left:
+	bid timer count down - could have shop link filtering - should have
+	like count icon on watch detaul page - must have nested comments - could have
+	about page - must have
+	create listing form - must have (logged in users) automated testing - could have
+	readme - must have

 	will try to do:
 	- the bid_timer does not have a function to coutndown the so it is a static number, if i cannot figure out how to implement it with heroku i may need to remove it as a feature to add later